Theresa McQueen: Reception

 Jorgie Porter made the British Soap Awards shortlist in 2009 and was nominated for 'Best Newcomer' for her portrayal of Theresa.
 At the 2010 awards, Porter was nominated for 'Sexiest Female' and 'Best Actress'.
 Porter was nominated in the categories of "Best Actress" and "Sexiest Female" at the 2011 awards.
 She has also been nominated for the award of 'Best Serial Drama Performance' at the 2011 National Television Awards.
 At the 2012 British Soap awards, she was nominated for 'Sexiest Female'.
+In 2021, she was longlisted for "Funniest Performance" for the Inside Soap Awards for her role as Theresa.
+She was also longlisted for "Best Comic Performance" at the 2024 Inside Soap Awards.